Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Din Tai Fung

 Din Tai Fung is a well-established dumpling restaurant that we are completely in love with.
-Honestly, this is one of the best restaurants we have been to in Taipei and their steamed dumplings are to die for.
-Simply divine!
-To add to the charm of this restaurant, the owner Yang Bang-Yi was one of those success stories that really tugs at the heartstrings.
-Having fled China during its tumultuous civil war in the late 1940s, Yang arrived in Taipei and overtime set up Din Tai Fung from the ground up.
+Honestly, this is one of the best restaurants we have been to in Taipei.
+Their steamed dumplings are divine!
+To add to the charm of this restaurant, the owner, Yang Bang-Yi, was one of those success stories that really tug at the heartstrings.
+Having fled China during its tumultuous civil war in the late 1940s, Yang arrived in Taipei and, over time, set up Din Tai Fung from the ground up.
 A true success story!
 This is a verrrry popular spot though, so make sure you reserve a table if you want to avoid long queues.

 UDE Cafe Bistro